AshishgithubindiA/webcrawler/README.md

 4. How would you store all the different data?
 - S3: for document store as distributed file system.
 - Nosql like MongoDb :  to store lrge scale scraped data.
-- Redis like cache : to quickley verify urls whether its visited or duplicate or any read heavy check.
+- Redis like cache : to quickly verify urls whether its visited or duplicate or any read heavy check.

 6. Explain the data model
--
+- Right now not any composed model used.
+Using simple url visiting status table and bookinfo table not regarding relation.

 7. Explain the design patterns used
 - I have used factory design pattern to get specific handler.
 Like, In here if url contains goodreads.com,